Kingarturs/pokeAPI/README.md

 5. Navigate to the main folder and run the project with `go run main.go`

 ### How to run the tests
+1. Navigate to the tests folder
-Just run the command `go test` on your terminal
+2. Run the command `go test` on your terminal

 ---